emergent-analytics/workstreams/ws3/README.md

 ## Emergent Alliance - Economic Simulation Engine

-This repository contains all files used in WS3.
-Note that datasets has to be downloaded, as specified in the corresponding notebook.
+This repository contains the code used in WS3.
+Note that datasets have to be downloaded, as specified in the corresponding notebook.